Do visitors to Canada need health insurance?

 How do I find the current wait times for the border/bridge?

-The current wait times at the 26 busiest land-border crossings between the U.S. and Canada can be found online at the Government of Canada’s Travel Resource site.
-Due to precautions taken to stop the spread of COVID-19, the flow of travel and trade may be affected.
-Travellers are encouraged to visit the Current Border Measures and Requirements website for the most accurate information.
+The current wait times at the 26 busiest land-border crossings between the USA and Canada can be found online at the Government of Canada’s Travel Resource site.

 DISCLAIMER: This guidance in this article is provided for informational and educational purposes only.
 It is intended to offer guidance regarding travel insurance and the benefits which may be available.
 It does not guarantee coverage for any traveller.
 The information in this article reflects the most up-to-date information available at the time of publication.
 If you have questions regarding specific coverage details or available travel insurance plans, please contact our licensed customer care team.